Indonesia Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay as an expat working in Indonesia?
+How much income tax will I pay if I move to Indonesia as a remote worker?

-Indonesia uses a progressive tax system with 5 brackets ranging from 5% on income up to IDR 60 million, increasing to 35% on income above IDR 5 billion.
-Your actual tax depends on your salary and deductible contributions like BPJS pension (1%) and occupational expenses (up to 5%, capped at IDR 6 million annually), which reduce your taxable income before the brackets are applied.
+Indonesia uses a progressive tax system with 5 income brackets ranging from 5% on income up to IDR 60 million, increasing to 35% on income above IDR 5 billion.
+You'll also receive a personal relief allowance of IDR 58.5 million, which reduces your taxable income before these brackets are applied.
+The actual tax you owe depends on your gross salary and deductible contributions like pension and old-age savings.

-Do I have to pay social contributions in Indonesia, and are they deductible?
+Do I have to pay social security contributions in Indonesia as an employee?

-Are there state or local income taxes in Indonesia?
+Are there any state or local income taxes in Indonesia besides the national tax?

 Compare Indonesia with other countries